 The Driver Used Your Car Without Your Permission

-You Excluded the Driver From Your Insurance Policy
+You Excluded the Driver from Your Insurance Policy

 The Driver Was Breaking the Law

-If the driver shouldn’t have been driving any car, let alone yours, your insurance probably won’t cover the accident damages.
+If the driver shouldn’t have been driving any car, let alone yours, your auto insurance coverage probably won’t cover the accident damages.
 This includes situations like driving without a valid license or drinking and driving.

 Of course, rules may vary depending on each company, so you should view your insurance company’s policies if you’re unsure.
-A car accident lawyer can also help you understand how to best approach your specific situation.
+A car accident lawyer can also help you understand how to best approach your situation.

 Will Someone Else Crashing My Car Raise My Insurance Rates?